arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 The Portenta HAT Carrier features a gigabit Ethernet port with an RJ45 connector model _TRJG16414AENL_, equipped with integrated magnetics.
 These magnetics are crucial for voltage isolation, noise suppression, signal quality maintenance, and rejecting common mode noise, ensuring adherence to waveform standards.

-The connector supports the 1000 Base-T standard and complies with IEEE 802.3ab, guaranteeing high-speed, reliable network connections for data-intensive industrial applications.
+The connector supports the _1000BASE-T_ standard and complies with _IEEE 802.3ab_, guaranteeing high-speed, reliable network connections for data-intensive industrial applications.

 ![Portenta Hat Carrier Ethernet Port](assets/portentaHATcarrier_ethernet.png)